 When nutrients come from real food rather than synthetic isolates, the liver doesn’t have to work as hard to convert them into biologically active forms.

 The liver needs time to focus on detoxification and cellular repair, not just constant digestion.
-Brief fasting periods — typically 12–16 hours overnight between dinner and breakfast — allow the liver to shift from processing incoming food to clearing stored toxins and regenerating tissue.
+Brief fasting periods, typically 12 to 16 hours overnight between dinner and breakfast, allow the liver to shift from processing incoming food to clearing stored toxins and regenerating tissue.

-This is why holistic approaches often recommend two meals daily with fasting windows between, rather than free-feeding or constant snacking.
+This is why holistic approaches often recommend two meals per day with fasting windows in between, rather than free feeding or constant snacking.

 The liver processes not only what dogs eat, but also what they breathe and absorb through their skin: